GBDK 2020 Docs 4.3.0

 NES/Famicom

-Using Game Boy Color (CGB) Features
+Using Game Boy Color (GBC/CGB) Features

 Differences Versus the Regular Game Boy (DMG/GBP/SGB)